beajoynes/netbox-evaluation/PTN/PTN-ActiveEquipment.md

 Click “Replace All”.
 '''
 > '*' is a wildcard meaning “any characters after this”, so this removes the colon and everything after it in each selected cell.

+### manufacturer
+Annoyingly this is also required in Netbox despite device types having this information already inputted (worth bringing up with them?) but can use  `XLOOKUP` again to find them from the device type sheet.